 Get a student ID.
 If you're a student, go to STA travel and get an international student ID which will give you discounts at a huge range of tourist attractions.
 If you're not a student but are under 25 ask for their youth card which often gets you the same discounts, either because you're young or because they mistake it for a student card.
 They also have teacher cards available.

 Europe on a budget is easy to do and you can still have the experience of a life time.
-Got any other tips or experiences?
+Got any other tips or experiences for saving money on travel in Europe?
 Let us know in the comments below.

 Need a good backpack for your trip?
 Check out the best backpack for long or short term travel that will get on all those budget flights as hand luggage!
 Another saving :)